 Staying comfy in your clothes is the best you can do for yourself and your kids while on the plane.

 Just a gentle reminder: If you are going to wear a backpack or hold a baby on a flight, do not wear too many layers.
 You might get too exhausted or uncomfortable with so many layers on.

-5. Feeding essentials for a lap-child, or infant
+5. Feeding essentials for a lap-child or infant

-You need to have baby feeding bottles, either ready to use (for newborn babies) or formula bottles.
+You need to have baby feeding bottles, ready to use (for newborn babies) or formula bottles.
 You have to make sure all ready-to-use bottles have to be sealed.

-Although airlines do not allow carrying liquids on a plane of more than 100ml, still you can take baby formula milk and get everything scanned.
+Although airlines do not allow carrying liquids on a plane of more than 100ml, you can still take baby formula milk and get everything scanned.

-For breastfeeding newborns, just feed on demand especially around the take-of and landing time to prevent ear popping due to air pressure.
+For breastfeeding newborns, just feed on demand, especially around the take-of and landing time to prevent ear popping due to air pressure.